Top five digital radio alarm clocks for 2020

 How to choose the best alarm clock radio

 A good digital alarm clock can cost anything from £50 up to £250.
 If you like using your alarm clock radio’s snooze button to grab a few more minutes’ sleep, it’s really important to consider its size and how easy it is to reach.
-Ideally it should be placed somewhere prominent, so you don’t struggle to find it when you’re drowsy.
+Ideally it should be placed somewhere prominent like on a bedside table, so you don’t struggle to find it when you’re drowsy.

 Don’t forget to also look at the size of the other buttons and dials, and how they’re labelled.
-Some radios may look sleek, but you’ll quickly get frustrated with the ones that have fiddly buttons on the back and the front.
-It’s always worth checking measurements, too, to make sure the radio will fit comfortably on your bedside table.
+Some radios may look sleek, but you’ll quickly get frustrated if they're style over substance.

 And if you like falling asleep to the radio as well as waking up to it, look for a radio alarm clock with a sleep timer that turns the radio off after a set period of time.